Scott Bioengineering Building, Suite 102

 Professor Anthony Marchese, Program Chair

 Engineering Science is an interdisciplinary major that allows students to acquire a strong base in mathematics, the physical sciences, and engineering fundamentals while pursuing a broad background in the liberal arts or other areas of interest in preparation for specialized careers or graduate studies.
 The major provides comprehensive undergraduate engineering education in selected fields which are not served by traditional engineering programs available at CSU.
-Three concentrations are available—Engineering Physics, Space Engineering, Teacher Education, and the dual-degree programs in Engineering and the College of Liberal Arts.
+Three concentrations are available—Engineering Physics, Space Engineering, Teacher Education, and two dual-degree programs combining Engineering Science and programs within the College of Liberal Arts.
 Regardless of the concentration, graduates are well prepared for a professional career.

 Program Educational Objectives

-The Engineering Science Program seeks to develop graduates who will be able to do the following within the first few years after graduation:
+Bachelor of Science in Engineering Science graduates will be able to accomplish the following within the first few years after graduation: